 Based on what the doctor states what you really want to manage is listening above 120db consistently and you will have no chance of issues.

 Thankfully for most everyone portable devices like bone conduction headphones don’t typically have the ability to reach this level of sound.

 Are Wireless Bone Conduction Headphones Really Not Harmful?

 Now that you know they aren’t incredibly horrible for you we can move forward and discuss more are bone conduction headphones safe for your ears?

 While not harmful to your eardrums there is concern about possible issues with your cochlea should you listen to unsafe volumes.
 This doesn’t impact those who listen to normal volumes as the technology has been used for hearing aids from the 1970s making them long-term tested and approved.

 This will help you to understand that no headphones are truly 100% safe for you to use, any time you choose to run the volume at exceptionally loud volumes can damage the cochlea.

 Final Thoughts on Do Bone Conduction Headphones Damage Your Hearing

 Always remember you only have a single set of eardrums that you get for life and being safe around your hearing should always be something you keep in your mind.

-Hopefully, we have helped you with your concerns today and gave you some reasons why you should look into bone conduction more, we offer many reviews over here.
+Hopefully, we have helped you with your concerns today and given you some reasons why you should look into bone conduction more.